hantrungkien/CircleSliceImageView/README.md

 USAGE
 -----

-To make a circular and slice ImageView add CircleSliceImageView in your layout XML and add CircularImageView library in your project or you can also grab it via Gradle:
+To make a circular and slice ImageView add CircleSliceImageView in your layout XML and add CircleSliceImageView library in your project or you can also grab it via Gradle:

 ```
 allprojects {